-If you seek arguments against LGBT Fundamentalism, some of my ideas may help you.
+If you're seeking arguments against LGBT Fundamentalism, some of my ideas may help.
 I’ve been fighting this fight for years.

 I’m a Christian, deeply opposed to most of the “progress” made by the LGBT movement since 2010.
-Nonetheless, I have gay friends I love and admire, and if I oppose what I call “Rainbow Cultism”, seeing it as a kind of cultural cancer, this is not because I think individual gays or lesbians themselves are a cancer.
+I have gay friends I love and admire, but the movement that claims to represent them--no. If I oppose what I call “Rainbow Cultism”, then, seeing it as a kind of cultural cancer, this is not because I think individual gays or lesbians themselves are a cancer.
 Far from it.
-What I oppose in fact are developments in the LGBT movement as a whole, and I most especially oppose three things:
+What I oppose in fact are developments in the LGBT movement as a whole, and most especially three things:

 1) the attempt by the LGBT movement to censor or punish orthodox religious people for not “evolving” as regards their views of marriage (NOTE: We will not be evolving.
 Sorry);